Huttopia/doctrine/README.md

 - [#6110 (fixed)](https://github.com/doctrine/doctrine2/pull/6110) Clear $this->collection even when empty, to reset keys
 - [#6509 (fixed here)](https://github.com/doctrine/doctrine2/issues/6509) PersistentCollection::clear() and removeElement() with orphanRemoval will remove tour entity, although you don't want

-For now, we fix 2.5 for doctrine/orm dependency : 2.6 has wrong tag (some dependencies are on dev-master, whithout version), some BC etc.
+For now, we fix 2.5.6 for doctrine/orm dependency : >2.5.6 and 2.6 has wrong tag (some dependencies are on dev-master, whithout version), some BC etc.

 We will change it when 2.6 will be more tested.